Nomex2008/Email-React-TS/README.md

 # React + TypeScript + Vite

+for start go npm run dev and npx json-server db.json also you nedd to have node.js in your PC)

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: